-Plus, ISO 160 and ISO 800 emulsions of Kodak Portra.
-8x10 sheets, 4x5 sheets, and rolls of 120 are also available.
+Portra is also sold in ISO 160 and ISO 800 versions.
+8x10 sheets, 4x5 sheets, and rolls of 120 film are also manufactured.

 Black and White Film